andreclaudino/dataset_loader/README.md

 ## Help is needed

 Help in developing or increasing the library.
-Give us a star and
+Give us a star, open issues and help coding.
+Every help is welcome.